delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ### Objects in JavaScript

-From among all the types, we shall pay special attention to those which values allow **compositing** with other values.
+From among all the types, we shall pay special attention to those whose values allow **compositing** with other values.
 These are of the `'object'` type.

 In JavaScript, objects are collections of tagged values.
 For instance, if we